gwforg/gwf/docs/development/formaintainers.rst

 7. Merge the PR into master when everyone's happy.
 Wait for tests to run.

-8. Make a new `release <https://github.com/gwforg/gwf/releases>`_.
-Specify ``vX.X.X`` as the tag name.
-The title should be a short description of the changes in the release.
-The description should contain a brief change log.
+8. Make a new release by tagging the merge commit with the version number, e.g.
-   Note any deprecations!
+   ``vX.X.X``.
+Push the tag and wait for Travis to catch up.

-9. Click `Publish release` and pop a bottle of champagne!
+9. Pop a bottle of champagne!

 Creating the release on GitHub will automatically run all tests (again), build a source and wheel package and deploy them to PyPI, and build a Conda package and deploy it to the `gwforg` channel on `Anaconda.org`.
+The documentation will be automatically be built by `ReadTheDocs`.